johmarjac/Snow.ly/README.md

 # Snow.ly
-A highly versatile CMS built for programmers
+A small, simple and efficient CMS built for programmers